osblinnikov/snocs/README.md

 4. allows you to choose compiler, platform and configuration from command line
 5. enables you to set up Unit tests for the project

-If you want to change default path to the Projects workspace directory just change 'PROJECTS_ROOT_PATH' variable in 'builder.py' file.
+If you want to change default workspace directory just set SNOCS_PROJECTS_SRC_PATH environment variable.
+If you want to change default installation paths then set SNOCS_INSTALL_LIB_PATH and SNOCS_INSTALL_BIN_PATH environment variables"

 During test phase of building, SNocs extends it's LD_LIBRARY_PATH and PATH variables to allow searching for shared libraries